neraath/neraath.github.io/_posts/2013-05-06-getting-the-confusing-sharepoint-2013-socialdatastoreexception.markdown

 Sadly, I received the same error message.
 However, if you read the [MSDN Documentation on Developing Social Features in SharePoint 2013](http://msdn.microsoft.com/en-us/library/jj163864.aspx), there is a section in there talking about user profiles:

-{% blockquote %}
-User Profiles (http://sharepoint/social/tenant) The permission request scope used to access all user profiles.
+> User Profiles (http://sharepoint/social/tenant) The permission request scope used to access all user profiles.
 Only the profile picture can be changed; all other user profile properties are read-only for apps for SharePoint.
 Apps that request rights for the User Profiles scope must be installed by a tenant administrator.
-{% endblockquote %}

 In a nutshell, I have to grant **Tenant** permissions to my app to be able to have my user follow a new site.
 Therefore, my new permissions look like the following: